This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Our sector is constantly changing with increased challenges, from a changing funding landscape to increasing demands on service delivery.
 The role of trustees in managing these additional pressures means it’s vital to understand the external factors that might impact on your organisation in 2026 and beyond.

-This session, led by SCVO’s Strategic Director of Development David McNeill will use Shifting Sands, SCVO’s guide to planning to help you think about the political, economic, social, technological, legal and environmental issues you need to consider.
+This session, led by SCVO’s Strategic Director of Development David McNeill used Shifting Sands, SCVO’s guide to planning to help think about the political, economic, social, technological, legal and environmental issues to consider.

-Philippa Bonella will share her experience of helping organisations with their strategic planning, showing you how to ensure your decisions align with your organisation's values, mission and purpose.
+Philippa Bonella shared her experience of helping organisations with their strategic planning, showing how to ensure decisions align with organisational values, mission and purpose.

-There will be an opportunity to learn from your peers in table discussions facilitated by experts.
-We will be using this document as the basis for the table discussions, it would be helpful for you to have a look at the questions in advance.
+There was an opportunity to learn from peers in table discussions facilitated by experts.
+We used this document as the basis for the table discussions.

-This session will explore how to strengthen board relationships and nurture positive board dynamics.
-Drawing on the Third Sector Governance Code, we’ll look at practical ways to build effective relationships across the board.
-We'll discuss how to manage conflict constructively, and foster collaboration between trustees, the Chair, and CEO, with the aim of developing a high-performing, collaborative, and purpose-led board.
+This session explored how to strengthen board relationships and nurture positive board dynamics.
+Drawing on the Third Sector Governance Code, we looked at practical ways to build effective relationships across the board.
+We discussed how to manage conflict constructively, and foster collaboration between trustees, the Chair, and CEO, with the aim of developing a high-performing, collaborative, and purpose-led board.

 Brian Cavanagh